Skip to content

 mv .env.restored .env

 The validation uses a heuristic: at least 80% of non-empty lines must be blank, comments (#), or KEY=VALUE assignments with alphanumeric keys.
+When the fallback path is used, the process exits with code 5 so scripts can branch accordingly.

 When fallback is useful